Family Health|Men|Pregnancy and Childbirth|Women

 Imaging tests may include an ultrasound (moving a wand over the top of your stomach to create pictures of your uterus, ovaries, and fallopian tubes) and a hysterosalpingography (an X-ray test that examines your uterus, ovaries, and fallopian tubes).

 Infertility procedures include a hysteroscopy (inserting a thin tube attached to a camera to examine your uterus) and a laparoscopy (a small surgical procedure in which the doctor inserts a small, thin tube through your stomach to see your uterus, ovaries, and fallopian tubes).
 You may not have to have all of these tests and procedures.
 Some are done based on results of previous tests and procedures.
-Some are done in your doctor’s office.
-Some are done in the lab or hospital.
+Others are done in your doctor’s office, the lab or the hospital.

 When performing these evaluations, your doctor is looking for the cause of your infertility.
 Causes can include: